Code-Institute-Submissions/MS3_GoBooks/README.md

     return render_template("library.html", books=pagination_results,
                            page=page, per_page=per_page, pagination=pagination)
  ```
 Unfortunately this issue persisted for a long time.
-The library and search functions were rebuild following guidance from **[mozillag's flask pagination](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9)
+The library and search functions were rebuild following guidance from **[DarilliGames](https://github.com/DarilliGames/flaskpaginate/blob/master/app.py#L80)**
 which consolodated the get_results function into the parent function.
 This at least made the results per page go up to the intended 12 results (so that it would look uniform on all screen sizes)
 however the issue continued.
  ```